unlock-protocol/docs/docs/basics/new-to-web3/what-is-a-smart-contract.md

 ## There are multiple token standards for smart contracts

-ERC-20, ERC-721, and ERC-1155 are token standards used for deploying smart contracts on Ethereum and related blockchains that implement the Ethereum Virtual Machine (EVM).
-These token standards include rules or criteria that need to be fulfilled for a transaction to occur.
+ERC-20, ERC-721, and ERC-1155 are token standards used when deploying smart contracts on Ethereum and related blockchains that implement the Ethereum Virtual Machine (EVM).

 **ERC20**